🕒 Updated October 16, 2025

 Definition: remarketing vs. retargeting (simple clarification)

-- Retargeting: delivery of targeted ads to anonymous visitors (often via cookies or equivalent) to bring them back after a non-converting visit.
-Example: dynamic banners displaying the product viewed on other sites.
+Delivery of targeted ads to anonymous visitors, often via cookies or equivalents, to bring them back after a visit without conversion.

 In practice, the two terms are often confused (Google Ads uses « Remarketing » for its audience lists).
 Remember the common intention: to remarket to a person already exposed to the brand, in order to increase the probability of conversion.